 To this day Wakayama remains one of the top binchotan producers in Japan and the small town of Minabe is said to be producing high-quality charcoal that is being sold locally and is also exported worldwide.

 The best I’ve found is to use this Ippinka Kishu Binchotan charcoal.

 The bag is divided into two parts of Binchotan charcoal.
-This is because one is better for starting the fire and the other te keep a consistent flame.
+This is because one is better for starting the fire and the other to keep a consistent flame.

-- Kirimaru binchotan charcoal is a thicker charcoal which won’t split easily and is perfect for a consistent flame and long lasting heat
+- Kirimaru binchotan charcoal is thicker charcoal which won’t split easily and is perfect for a consistent flame and long-lasting heat

 - Kowari binchotan charcoal is a lot thinner and will split open to make fire starting a lot easier

-Combining both of them will give you the perfect way of using the charcoal for Japanese grilling.
+Combining both of them will give you the perfect way of using charcoal for Japanese grilling.

 This charcoal is reusable, that is if you properly store and use it.
 Once opened you can best put it in a sealed container to keep moisture out.